-On the chart, the first line, in orange, shows the amount of state funding for Instructional Support categories provided in Fiscal Year 2020.
-The second line, in blue, shows Fiscal Year 2021 (current year) funding of Instructional Support.
+On the chart, the first line, in orange, shows the amount of state funding for Instructional Support categories provided in Fiscal Year 2021.
+The second line, in blue, shows Fiscal Year 2022 (current year) funding of Instructional Support.

-NOTE: As you can see from this graph, the Instructional Support categories were level funded for Fiscal Years 2020 and 2021.
+NOTE: As you can see from this Instructional Support graph, Classroom Materials & Supplies and Technology received increases in FY 2022.